Budibase/website/content/integration/airtable/index.md

 +++
 date = "2021-30-01"
-title = "Airtable integration with Budibase | Data source for building web apps" page_title = "Airtable" categories = ["data"] description = "Use Airtable as your data source for your Budibase applications. "
+title = "Airtable integration with Budibase" page_title = "Airtable"
+categories = ["data"]
+description = "Use Airtable as your data source for your Budibase applications. "